vivliostyle/vfm/docs/vfm.md

 **HTML**

-It also outputs the `<script>` and `<body>` attributes for processing MathJax in Vivliostyle if `math` is enabled.
+It also outputs `<script>` for processing MathJax in Vivliostyle if `math` is enabled.
 However, even if the math syntax is valid, it will not be output if it does not actually exist.

 ```html
 <html>